 It takes the concept of losing turns to a new level.
 Some spaces have players losing as many as 19 turns.
 Some spaces flat out tell players that they have lost the game.
 It goes one step further, and Observatory pokes fun at itself with the infamous "Solar Blowout" space, which causes every player to lose simultaneously.

 Shortly after its creation, it was calculated that the chances of winning are about 1/7143.
-However, recent assumptions believe that number to be fabricated and postulate that the chances are much closer to 0.
+However, later assumptions believed that number had been fabricated and postulated that the chances were much closer to 0.

 Despite the terrible odds, Danny Hostomsky managed to beat the game soon after it was created.
 No one else has ever won.